TAIsRich/chuwa0808/ShortQuestions/annotations.md

 4. **@JoinTable** annotation to specify the mapping of a many-to-many table relationship:
    - the name of the link table and
    - the two Foreign Key columns
 5. **@Query annotation in Spring Data JPA to execute both JPQL and native SQL queries.**

+### JPQL

+1. @query, @Transactional, @NameQuery, @nameQueries, see HW10/README.md
+2. **@SpringTest** The @SpringBootTest annotation is useful **when we need to bootstrap the entire container**.
+The annotation works by creating the ApplicationContext that will be utilized in our tests.
+We can use the webEnvironment attribute of @SpringBootTest to configure our runtime environment; we're using WebEnvironment.